 8:30 – Ferry to island

-The logline or “tagline” is that one-sentence description of your work which you’ll use to sell it later.
+The logline or “tagline” is that one-sentence description of your work which you’ll use to sell it to agents and editors.
 In this panel, we’ll be discussing how to use your logline to make sure that your story itself is on track – it’s a great editing tool.

 12:00 – 1:00 – Lunch on the island